xstrex/BashSnips/README.md

 ### Current Functions
 - cls : turn color "ls" on or off depending on OS
-- als : list knowns aliases
+- als : list known aliases
 - mcd : make and cd into directory
 - tgz : create a tar.gz file from a file or dir
 - ext : extract a ton of different formats